 How does Minoxidil work in growing hair on a receding hairline?
-The below post was originally written in 2014.
-It has now been updated with newer studies discussing Minoxidil’s mechanism of action in stimulating hair growth.
+I regularly update this post with newer studies discussing this topical drug’s mechanism of action in stimulating hair growth.

 Minoxidil (brand name Rogaine) is known to be one of only two medications officially approved for hair loss treatment.
 With the other being Finasteride (Propecia).
 It is available in 2% and 5% dosages and in topical and foam versions.
 Besides Rogaine, another well known Minoxidil brand is Costco’s Kirkland.

 Minoxidil was first approved by the US FDA to treat male pattern baldness (MPB) in 1988.
 In 1991, the product was also made available for women with female pattern hair loss (FPHL) and thinning hair.